What is a Private Pilot Certificate?

 How long does it take to become a Private Pilot?

 The FAA requires a minimum of 40 flight hours to apply for a private pilot certificate (license).
-However most people want and need more practice and training to be safe and secure in their abilities.
+The national average is in the 70-80 hour range.
+However, with consistent and uninterrupted training it is possible to reach your goal in an amount of time closer to the required minimum.

 How Often Will I Take Lessons?

-The most efficient training will involve a minimum of one lesson each week.
+The most efficient training will involve a minimum of one or more lessons each week.
 Since the flight knowledge is cumulative, the more frequently and consistently you can take lessons, the quicker you will see results.

 You will work one on one with your instructor integrating the ground training curriculum with the flight lesson.
-The ground school material will not only help to prepare you for each flight training session but also with the knowledge needed to pass the FAA Knowledge written test.
+The ground school material will not only help to prepare you for each flight training session but also with the knowledge needed to pass the FAA Knowledge Test.

 How Much Does It Cost?

-The overall cost is determined by the number of hours of aircraft rental and hours of time you spend with your flight instructor (flight and ground) plus training materials, pilot supplies, and required tests.
+The overall cost is determined by the type of aircraft, number of rental hours and the amount of time you spend with your flight instructor (flight and ground) plus training materials, pilot supplies, and required tests.

-It is difficult to say precisely how much you will invest to obtain your pilot certificate (license).
-Some people need more time and practice than others along with fluctuations in fuel prices and weather, certainly making it difficult to give a specific figure.
-However, if you are of average ability, come prepared for each lesson, fly at least once a week, study your assignments, pass the FAA knowledge test in the required time, and have no large breaks while you are in training, then you can expect to invest approximately $10,000.
+There are many variables that will affect the overall cost of training… including fluctuations in fuel prices, weather, life events, your aptitude of grasping new concepts.
+However, if you are of average ability, come prepared for each lesson, fly at least once a week, study your assignments, pass the FAA knowledge test in the required time, and have no prolonged breaks while you are in training, then you can expect to invest approximately $10,000 – 12,000 for your private pilot certificate.

 1 – Pay As You Go (Cash, check or credit card kept on file)